rust-lang/rfcs/text/3389-manifest-lint.md

 today, I'm a bit cautious of putting this requirement on us forever.
-For example, if we merged `cargo semver-check`, there are proposed lint groups based on what a lint's user-overideable semver-level is which couldn't be guarenteed to meet these requirements.
+For example, if we merged `cargo semver-check`, there are proposed lint groups based on what a lint's user-overideable semver-level is which couldn't be guaranteed to meet these requirements.
 On the implementation side, this will require a new channel to communicate these lints to the tools (unless we infer order for flags/config as well) and require them to organize their data in a way for it to inferred.